asanetargoss/HardcoreAlchemy/README.txt

-        Method #1: Local jars added to classpath via libs/ The typical way to manage dependencies during both testing and during compilation is to add the mod to libs/ Can be either dev jars, or regular obfuscated jars provided CodeChickenCore is among them You will almost definitely need CodeChickenCore, as many mods are closed source and it's much more convenient to just have the mod jar in libs/ https://minecraft.curseforge.com/projects/codechicken-core-1-8
+        Method #1: Local jars added to classpath via libs/ The typical way to manage dependencies during both testing and during compilation is to add the mod to libs/ Can be either dev jars, or regular obfuscated jars provided CodeChickenCore is among them You will almost definitely need CodeChickenCore, as many mods either don't have dev builds or are closed source, so it's much more convenient to just have the obfuscated mod jar in libs/ https://minecraft.curseforge.com/projects/codechicken-core-1-8
                     https://minecraft.curseforge.com/projects/codechicken-lib-1-8
                 If you do that, it is also strongly recommended you install a decompiler plugin for your IDE so you can view "source code" for the mods: